Ossa (motorcycle): Final years

 Despite success in racing competitions, the firm suffered from a disorganized and sparse dealer network in the important American market.
-Ironically, the motorcycle boom that created a new market and allowed the European makers to reap great financial rewards, was also the seed of their own demise, and that of the numerous smaller firms, such as Ossa.
+The motorcycle boom that created a new market and allowed the large European makers to reap great financial rewards also contained the seeds of their demise, and that of numerous smaller firms such as Ossa.
 With so many choices for both buyers and dealers, sales and service networks were not sustainable, and attempts to improve manufacturing by investing in new factories back home put Ossa, like virtually every other European firm, deep into the red.

 In the declining years of the Franco Era, in 1975, the Spanish government steadily converted Spain's economic structure into one more closely resembling a free-market economy.
 The arrival of cheaper Japanese motorcycles into the local economy as well as a crippling employee strike in 1977 spurred the downfall of the Ossa company.
 By 1984 Ossa was under the control of a labor cooperative, and the following year its name was changed to Ossamoto.
-Nonetheless, as a Vintage make, the Ossa still enjoys a significant following among home hobbyists and amateur racers.
+As a vintage make, the Ossa still enjoys a significant following among home hobbyists and amateur racers.

 Rebirth

 In 2010, a group of Spanish businessmen purchased the rights to the Ossa trademark and began producing Ossa branded motorcycles once again.
 The new firm produced trials and enduro models.
 The factory team competed in the 2011 FIM Trials world championship, with factory sponsored rider Jeroni Fajardo finishing the season in fifth place.
-In 2014 Ossa merged with the motorcycle manufacturer Gas Gas but, when Gas Gas was absorbed by the Spanish bicycle and scooter manufacturer Torrot in 2015, Ossa was not part of the deal and closed down again.
+In 2014 Ossa merged with the motorcycle manufacturer Gas Gas, but when Gas Gas was absorbed by the Spanish bicycle and scooter manufacturer Torrot in 2015, Ossa was not part of the deal and closed down again.
 Gas Gas was bought by KTM in late 2019.

 In 2017, already separated from Torrot and Gas Gas and after two years with production stopped, the owners of Ossa announced the launch of an electric bicycle, the Spinta e.CP20.
 In the press release, they stated that they did not rule out producing motorcycles again.